thattheredstoner/darwin-editor/README.md

     ```
 5. Open a pull request.

+Don't know programming?
+No problem!
+You can contribute by reporting bugs, suggesting features, or providing feedback.

+We are also looking for contributions to an icon!
+If you are a designer and would like to contribute an icon for the project, please reach out.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.